top of page

 17mm Mini-Sclera Contacts

-Much smaller than the 22mm variety, these actually only appear slightly larger than normal contacts.
+Much smaller than the 22mm variety, these actually only appear slightly larger than normal coloured contacts.
 Lots of the sclera remains visible.
-They're sometimes called circle lenses as they give a very cute Anime character aesthetic (17mm mini sclera contacts are often drawn covering more sclera than they really do, they're then sold far cheaper price than full sclera contacts).
+They do not alter vision as they are not a lens but are sometimes called circle lenses as they give a very cute Anime character aesthetic (17mm mini sclera contacts are often drawn covering more sclera than they really do, they're then sold far cheaper price than full sclera contacts).

 The centers of sclera contacts are transparent (or have a fine mesh in a few designs), allowing the wearer to see through the center.
-The color of the sclera contact is actually achieved with a very thin coloured foil which is sandwiched between 2 layers of the polymacron.
+However they do not refract light and alter vision in the way that prescription glasses or contact lenses do.
+The color of the sclera contact is actually achieved with a very thin coloured foil which is sandwiched between 2 layers of polymacron.
 While this may sound a strange approach, any sort of dye would of course just run due to the water content and ruin the design!

 Our specialist fashion accessory scleras which you will find across our site are sterile hydrophillic soft sclera contacts made with 62% polymacon and 38% water with a high oxygen permeability for comfort.
 Generally, the more water content, the more comfortable, but also the less time they will last and more difficult they are to stay in when worn.

 Sclera contacts are designed to create a striking effect by covering the whole of the visible eye with color or pattern.
-These full eye coloured lenses are very popular in the movie and fashion industries and are the crowning jewel for any costume.
-Sclera lenses are used in movies such as the whited-out eyes of the monsters in Evil Dead, or blacked-out eyes in Underworld and Underworld: Evolution, or the Star Trek episode Where No Man Has Gone Before.
-These lenses are used extensively in Cosplay for characters such as X-Men, Avatar, Tokyo Ghoul and Naruto.
+These full eye coloured contacts are very popular in the movie and fashion industries and are the crowning jewel for any costume.
+Sclera contacts are used in movies such as the whited-out eyes of the monsters in Evil Dead, or blacked-out eyes in Underworld and Underworld: Evolution, or the Star Trek episode Where No Man Has Gone Before.
+These contacts are used extensively in Cosplay for characters such as X-Men, Avatar, Tokyo Ghoul and Naruto.

 And that's it!
 Got any questions?
 Feel free to send us a message and ask...